-The Act defines an endangered species as any species that is "in danger of extinction throughout all or a significant portion of its range" and a threatened species as any species "that is likely to become endangered throughout all or a significant portion of its range within the foreseeable future."
-We find that the Franklin's bumble bee is presently in danger of extinction throughout all of its range based on the severity and immediacy of threats currently affecting the species.
+The Act defines an "endangered species" as any species that is in danger of extinction throughout all or a significant portion of its range, and a "threatened species" as any species that is likely to become endangered within the foreseeable future throughout all or a significant portion of its range.
+We find that, based on the severity and immediacy of threats currently affecting the species, the Franklin's bumble bee meets the definition of an endangered species.
+The threats of pathogens, pesticides, and small population size are ongoing and rangewide; they will continue to act individually and in combination to decrease the resiliency, redundancy, and representation of the

-The threats of pathogens, pesticides, and small population size are ongoing and rangewide; they will continue to act individually and in combination to decrease the resiliency, redundancy, and representation of the Franklin's bumble bee.
+Franklin's bumble bee.
 The risk of extinction is high because the species has not been found since 2006, and the suspected threats to the species persist.
-Therefore, on the basis of the best available scientific and commercial information, we propose to list the Franklin's bumble bee as endangered in accordance with sections 3(6) and 4(a)(1) of the Act.
 We find that a threatened species status is not appropriate for the Franklin's bumble bee because of the extreme loss of abundance of the species, because the threats are occurring rangewide and are not localized, and because the threats are ongoing and expected to continue into the future.
+Thus, after assessing the best available information, we determine that the Franklin's bumble bee is in danger of extinction throughout all of its range.